celo-org/celo-blockchain/.github/ISSUE_TEMPLATE/design_task.md

 ## Context

 _Explain the context for this.
-Wether it's an initiave, or anything else.
+Whether it's an initiative, or anything else.
 WHY is this important?_

 ## Expected Output